Have you heard about the #100happydays project?

-I’d seen references to 100HappyDays on Facebook and other places but didn’t really know anything about it.
+I’d seen references to #100HappyDays but didn’t really know anything about it.
 Then last week, my old university roommate and I spent a couple of hours on the phone catching up and she happened to mention it.

-I really love this idea.
+I love this idea.
 I can think of a million things that make me happy and many of them are surprisingly small things – like baking.
 Some of them are amazing, big, wonderful things like my daughters.
 Sometimes it’s chocolate or coffee.
 Or a nice glass of wine.
-I love the full moon and the night sky.
+I love watching the moon cycles and the night sky.
 I love really good pizza.
 My dog makes me happy daily.
 Travelling makes me happy.
 So does hiking.
 And painting.
 And swimming in the lake.
 And a well-stocked pantry.
-I love books – especially sweet little books.
-Sometimes it’s a telephone call or a beautiful tree or a conversation with a complete stranger.
-Very often it’s seeing friends.
-This week I got a BEAUTIFUL card in the mail from one of my daughter’s friends.
-The card made me so happy.
-It’s on my desk right now as I write this.
-She hardly knows me, this young woman, but she took the time out of her busy, busy life to send me a card out of the blue and she signed it with love.
-What a darling.
-I’m SO happy that my daughter has such a wonderful, gorgeous, intelligent sweetheart of a friend.
-She’s doing her residency to be an emergency room physician and I know that every patient she sees will be lucky to have seen her.
+I love books.
+And trees.
+And birds at my bird feeder.
+I am besotted with owls.
+Sometimes it’s a telephone call or a conversation with a complete stranger.

-I’m not always this happy.
-Truly.
-I have to work at it.
-Like most people, I’ve had my fair share of sadness and spills and heartache.
+Like most people, I have to work at happiness.
+I’ve had my fair share of sadness and spills and heartache.
 I’ve struggled many times to remain buoyant.
 And no doubt, I will continue to do so.
 It’s the reason I like this happiness project.
 I need the reminder.

 Whether you need the reminder of not, make these molten chocolate pots – for yourself, for someone you love, or for your next door neighbour.
 They’re like an infusion of happiness in a sweet little mason jar.